NorthskySocial/social-app/README.md

 Self hosting is great!
 It is our intention that deer.social is easy to self host and build on your own.
 If you host your own instance of deer.social, or make your own builds, please make some level of effort to clarify that it is not an "official" build or instance.
 This can be in the form of a different domain or branding, but can also be as simple as not advertising your hosted instance or builds as "official" releases.

-## Security disclosures

-If you discover any security issues, please send an email to aviva@rubenfamily.com.
-If the issue pertains to infastructure, code, or systems outside the scope of deer.social, please refer to the [disclosure guidelines on social-app](https://github.com/bluesky-social/social-app#security-disclosures) if it is hosted by Bluesky PBC.
-Otherwise, reference the security policy of that system as applicable <3

 ## License (MIT)